How .ICS Attachments Become Malicious

 Steering Clear of Malicious .ICS Files with Votiro

 Antivirus programs can’t ensure your organization stays free from these threats, and all the best sandboxes can do is arrest the .ICS invitation altogether (if there is a rule for that), making .ICS files useless.
 The point of .ICS is to be able to install invitations in a calendar automatically.
-If the invitations don’t get to the recipient as a calendar file, there’s no point in sending it.
-With Votiro, users are protected – and the flow of business is uninterrupted.
-When your organization implements our technology, invitations are once again something to be anticipated, not feared.
+If the invitations don’t get to the recipient as a calendar file, there’s no point in sending them.
+With Votiro, users are protected, and business flow is uninterrupted.
+When your organization implements our technology, invitations are once again something to be accepted, not feared.

 background image